-But the party said the minimum wage commitment did not apply to interns working in the Parliamentary offices of Lib Dem MPs.
+And the party said the minimum wage commitment did not apply to interns working in the Parliamentary offices of Lib Dem MPs.

 A spokesman said Mr Clegg had only promised they would be paid an "appropriate" amount - but that those taken on in the longer term by MPs should be paid at least the minimum wage, in compliance with existing law.

 He said some firms had exploited interns by keeping them on for extended periods on expenses only, to avoid paying them a proper salary.